 - 143 Reviews

-- Weight ranges from 6 to 40 lbs
+- Weight levels go from 6 to 40 lbs

-Shanchar’s adjustable weight kettlebell uses a simple locking system to add or remove six plates that let you easily alter the kettlebell’s weight.
+Shanchar’s adjustable weight kettlebell uses a simple locking system to add or remove weights that let you easily alter how heavy the kettlebell is.

-It offers six weight options – 6.4 lb, 12 lb, 18 lb, 24 lb, 30 lb, 35 lb or 40 lb – and switching out the plates only takes a few seconds, making it great if you want to do multiple kettlebell moves in the same workout.
+It offers six different adjustable weights – 6.4 lb, 12 lb, 18 lb, 24 lb, 30 lb, 35 lb or 40 lb – and switching out the plates only takes a few seconds, making it great if you want to do multiple kettlebell moves in the same workout.